Insert usage examples

 </ul>

-The insert below assigns a code from a pool to a customer (unless one is already assigned) and retrieves that same code for this customer every time.
-This can be used, for example, to assign unique codes that can be used to identify a customer.
+binds a code from a pool to a profile (unless one is already bound) and retrieves that same code for this profile every time.
+This can be used, for example, to create unique codes that can be used to identify a profile.

 {% voucher assign=false %} pool-uuid {% endvoucher %}